 Some of these behaviors may be explainable, but your interview team should make sure they are addressed before making a job offer.

-Ready to hire (the right) employees quickly?
+Are you ready to hire employees quickly?